-This section details the training experience that all Trainees are expected to complete over the course of the higher specialist training in Neurology
+This section details the training experience and the service provision tasks that all Trainees are expected to complete throughout the Higher Specialist Training.

 2.1.
-Post structure
+Duration and Organisation of Training

 The duration of HST in Neurology is 5 years.
-A minimum of three years must be spent in clinical posts provided by the Neurology HST scheme; while all 5 years can be completed in HST training posts, trainees are encouraged to consider Out of Programme (OPE) training opportunities as part of their programme (see below).
+A minimum of three years must be spent in clinical posts provided by the Neurology HST scheme; while all 5 years can be completed in HST training posts, Trainees are encouraged to consider Out of Programme (OPE) training opportunities as part of their programme (see below).

 Core training: Trainees must spend the first two years of training in HST clinical posts in Ireland.
 The programme aims to be flexible in terms of sequence of training after this time.
 The first two years are directed towards acquiring a broad general experience of Neurology under appropriate supervision.
-An increase in the content of hands-on experience follows naturally and, as confidence is gained and abilities are acquired, the trainee will be encouraged to assume a greater degree of responsibility and independence.
+An increase in the content of hands-on experience follows naturally and, as confidence is gained and abilities are acquired, the Trainee will be encouraged to assume a greater degree of responsibility and independence.